JMC-MC/params-plotter/README.md

 <p>To use the web app:</p>
 <ol>
   <li>Load the app in a web browser, and an initial scenario will be displayed on the canvas.</li>
-  <li>Use the provided controls to interact with the simulation, such as generating a new scenario, entering edit mode, adjusting the range scale, or changing vector lengths.</li>
+  <li>Use the provided controls to interact with the simulation, such as panning left and right on the 'lookout' view, taking compass bearings, adjusting the radar range scale, or changing radar vector lengths.</li>
-  <li>Select ships to view their properties and information in the accordion info panels.</li>
+  <li>Select ships on the radar to view their properties and information in the accordion info panels.</li>
   <li>Resize the browser window as needed, and the canvas will adjust accordingly to maintain the positions of ships relative to the own ship.</li>
 </ol>
 <h3>Modules and Dependencies</h3>